 - Over 50 things you can do while waiting for fish to render (rendering fish takes a very long time on anything slower than 100MHz), including "Run to the store to buy a math co-processor", "Name all the provinces in Canada", "Wash your parakeet", and "Organize your album collection by the number of grooves in the records".

-.
+Music generatorThe music generator included in El-Fish, called BEMUSE, was designed and programmed by Brian Conrad.
 It's impressive, using a series of templates that include tempo, time signature, chord progressions, song length, drum rhythm/fill and harmonic comping dictionaries, and another dictionary for each chord (including the bass notes, the chord notes, and the notes that can be played against the chord) to generate music.

 - Computer Gaming World